Dhaka Dynamites 191 for 3 (Lewis 75, Denly 44) beat Chittagong Vikings 187 for 5 (Anamul 73, Ronchi 59) by seven wickets

 Scorecard and ball-by-ball details

 Dhaka Dynamites scaled their biggest chase in the BPL to beat hosts Chittagong Vikings by seven wickets.
 They chased down 187 with seven balls to spare, comfortably beating their previous highest successful chase of 157 that they achieved earlier in the season.
-The win took Dhaka to 11 points as they level with toppers Khulna Titans, while Chittagong remained rooted to the bottom.
+The win took Dhaka to 11 points, level with toppers Khulna Titans, while Chittagong remained rooted to the bottom.

 Ronchi, Anamul drive Chittagong